Strapped: Plot

 The cops are later informed by the ATF that they can't charge him due to a lack of evidence that he is selling the weapons to youths.
 They later tell Mitchell that they need more evidence on Ben.
 After his run-in with the cops, Ben returns to the neighborhood to locate Bamboo and runs into other youths who give him Bamboo's beeper number in return for multiple firearms.

 Ben then reaches Bamboo on the phone and tells him that he is aware that Bamboo has been speaking with the cops about his gun selling business and threatens his life.
-Thereafter, Mitchell and Bamboo visit a local convenience store where Bamboo gets into an argument with an Asian cashier over the size of a sandwich.
+Thereafter, Mitchell and Bamboo visit a local convenience store where Bamboo gets into an argument with a Korean cashier over the size of a sandwich.
 Bamboo then accidentally shoots a little girl who is right behind him.
 After being interrogated by the cops for the shooting, Mitchell and Bamboo are released from jail.
 Upon returning to the neighborhood, Mitchell is told by Lay-Lay that everybody has been saying he has been working with the cops.

 After learning about Mitchell worked as a police informant, Bamboo later shows up at Mitchell's apartment to confront him about the news, which leads to a fight and shootout between the two.
 Bamboo escapes from police and is never seen again afterwards.

 The film ends with Mitchell accepting responsibility for the youth killed at the beginning of the film, having used the gun during the shootout.
 In return for his guilty plea, the case against his girlfriend is dismissed.
 In court, Mitchell is sentenced to prison.